 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JAEC, MTU To Collaborate With Pratt On GTF Engine For A320NEO".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JAEC, MTU To Collaborate With Pratt On GTF Engine For A320NEO".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.